 You can catch up on your missed payments and get out of default.
 You’ll also be required to pay for penalties and late fees.
 Your regular payments will be expected on a normal schedule.

 Your lender may be able to work out a loan modification with you.
 This could involve lengthening the term, deferring part of your payment, shortening the rate, or making it easier for you to pay in some other fashion.

 A deed in lieu of foreclosure means your lender now owns the home, but you are absolved of the debt.
 Your credit score won’t be hit as hard, but you’ll still be evicted and lose your home.

 In a short sale, you sell your home for less than what you owe the bank.
 Many lenders will go along with this strategy because foreclosure takes a lot of time and money.
 Your credit will be okay, but you still don’t have a home anymore.

 When you fall behind on a certain amount of mortgage payments, your lender can begin taking the pre-foreclosure steps that will ultimately end with the loss of your home, but there is still hope.

 If you are facing foreclosure and you absolutely can not afford to keep your home, you can sell your home during the pre-foreclosure process and avoid foreclosure.
-A cash buyer like New Again Houses® can make you a fair offer and close quickly.
+New Again Houses® can make you a fair offer and close quickly.
 Contact us today!